thorathome/Blynk_Examples/README.md

 /*

-   The Arduino/Blynk sketch SONOFF BLYNK OTA.ino is a fully-developed SONOFF control system using the powerful BlynkSimpleESP8266_SSL_WM WiFiManager (WM) libraries for ESP8266.
+   The Arduino/Blynk sketch SONOFF_OTA_601_20210505.ino.ino is a fully-developed SONOFF control system using the powerful BlynkSimpleESP8266_SSL_WM WiFiManager (WM) libraries for ESP8266.

    See https://github.com/thorathome/Blynk_Examples